Skip to main content

 7 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be a mixed experience; while some appreciate the fluent progression and logical gameplay, others criticize it for becoming tedious and boring, particularly in the latter stages.
-The game's short length of eight hours for multiple run-throughs adds to the feeling of repetitiveness, despite its appealing visuals and sound.
+The game's short length of eight hours for multiple run-throughs adds to the feeling of repetitiveness, despite its appealing sound and visuals.
 Overall, the grinding can feel laborious, especially when players encounter unclear objectives that require external guidance.

 • “You'll need a second life for grinding.”